Every default keybinding, grouped by scope.

 Omni menu (command palette)

-Cmd+Shift+T opens the Omni menu — a single search surface across workspaces, rooms, panes, tasks, files, and commands.
+Cmd+K or Cmd+Shift+T opens the Omni menu — a single search surface across workspaces, rooms, panes, tasks, files, and commands.
 Arrow keys move the selection, Enter activates the match.
+The toolbar also carries a "Find anything…" search field (in place of the old menu button) that opens the same command palette.

 - Type a single-character prefix to jump straight to a category: